OpenTranslationBible/open-bible/en-GB/14.2 Chronicles/md/2-chronicles-30.md

 ## 2 Chronicles 30:20

-So the Lord heard Hezekiah and healed the people.
+So the Lord listened to Hezekiah and restored the people.

 ---